VictorDelamonica/EventStore/README.md

 ## Description

-This is a simple event store that can be used to store events and retrieve them.
+This is a singleton service to log event into a Firebase Firestore database.
+Can also log events locally into the console with different log levels(debug, info, warning, error, trace).

 ## Installation